liminalproperty/liminalproperty.github.io/privacy.md

 ## Privacy notice

-As a business, I both moral
-and legal obligations relating to how I process personal data.
+As a business, I have both moral and legal obligations relating to how I process personal data.
 This document aims to give you information about how and why I process your data, and what rights you have with respect to that data.